polyphony-chat/docs/SPECIFICATION.md

 #### 7.1.1 Necessity of ID-Certs

-The addition of a certificate might seem ubiquitous, but it is necessary to prevent a malicious foreign server from abusing public identity key caching to impersonate a user.
+The addition of a certificate might seem ubiquitous, but it is necessary to prevent a malicious foreign server from abusing public identity key caching to impersonate an actor.
 Consider the following example which employs foreign server public identity key caching, but no home server issued identity key certificates:

 !!! example "Potential abuse scenario"